This tutorial demonstrates how to go to a specific cell, column, or row using keyboard shortcuts in Excel.

-2. Then in the name box, type 3:3 to move to row 3, or D:D to move to column D and press Enter.
+- Then in the name box, type 3:3 to move to Row 3, or D:D to move to Column D and press ENTER.

-Again, the entire Row 3 or Column D will be selected.
+Again, the entire Row 3 or Column D is selected.

-Move to a Range name or Table with the Name Box
+Move to a Named Range or Table With the Name Box

-To move to a range name or table using the Name box, type in the range name or table name into the name box and then press Enter.
+To move to a range name or table using the name box, type in the range or table name, and then press ENTER.

-The entire range name or table will be selected.
+The entire named range or table is selected.

-Moving aroung the Worksheet with the Home and Arrow keys
+Move Around the Worksheet With Home and Arrow Keys

 Moving to the first cell of a column is a bit more complicated!
-Press Ctrl+Up Arrow or End, Up Arrow to move up to the last cell used in a column above your currently selected position.
-You can then press Ctrl + Up Arrow OR End, Up Arrow to move up to the last used cell in the range of cells you have moved to.
-You can continue pressing Ctrl+Up Arrow (or End, Up Arrow) until you move to the top of your column.
+Press CTRL + ↑ (up arrow) (or END > ↑) to move up to the last cell used in a column above your currently selected position.
+You can then press CTRL + ↑ to move up to the last used cell in the range of cells you have moved to.
+You can continue pressing CTRL + ↑ until you move to the top of your column.

-You can also use the other arrows keys to move around the worksheet.
+You can also use the other arrow keys to move around the worksheet.

-Ctrl + Right Arrow (or End, Right Arrow) will move you to the last cell that is populated in the current row or, if no more cells are populated after your currently selected cell, it will move you to the last cell in the row completely.
+- CTRL + → (right arrow) (or END > →) moves you to the last cell that is populated in the current row or, if no more cells are populated after your currently selected cell, it moves you to the last cell in the row completely.

-Ctrl + Left Arrow (or End, Left Arrow) will move you to the first cell that is populated in the current row, or if all the cells are populated before you current position, it will move you to column 1 in the current row.
+- CTRL + ← (left arrow) (or END > ←) moves you to the first cell that is populated in the current row, or if all the cells are populated before the current position, it moves you to column 1 in the current row.

-Ctrl + Down Arrow (or End, Down Arrow) will move you to the last cell that is populated in the current column beloe your current position, or if all the cells are populated above your current position, it will move you down the last cell in the worksheet.
+- CTRL + ↓ (down arrow) (or END > ↓) moves you to the last cell that is populated in the current column below your current position, or if all the cells are populated above your current position, it moves you down the last cell in the worksheet.

-Ctrl+Up Arrow (or End, Up Arrow) will move you up to the last cell that is populated in the current column if you are below it, or if all the cells above your current position are populated, it will move you up to Row 1.
+- CTRL + ↑ moves you up to the last cell that is populated in the current column if you are below it, or if all the cells above your current position are populated, it moves you up to Row 1.

-NOTE: You must not hold the END key down as you do the Ctrl key – you press first the End key, and then the Arrow key).
+Note: Don’t hold the END key down as you do the CTRL key.
+Press the END key first, and then the relevant arrow key).

 Say you have a worksheet that has a sum formula such as the example below.

-All the cells that are referenced in the formula will be selected.
+All cells that are referenced in the formula – the cell’s precedents – are selected.

-If the formula just refers to one cell, Ctrl + [ will move to the specific cell referenced in the formula.
+If the formula just refers to one cell, CTRL + [ moves to the specific precedent cell referenced in the formula.

-1. Click on the cell that contains the formula
+- Click on the cell that contains the formula.

-2. Press Ctrl+ [ to move to the cell referenced in the formula.
+- Press CTRL + [ to move to the cell referenced in the formula.

-You can create hyperlinks within a workbook to move around the workbook.
+You can create hyperlinks within a workbook to move around.

 Click in the cell where you wish the hyperlink to go.

-Click on the hyperlink to go to the selected reference.
+This creates a hyperlink.
+Click on it to go to the selected reference.